byroot/byroot.github.io/_posts/2025-10-28-string-literals.markdown

 because it's quite different from the equivalent type in other popular languages.

 In the overwhelming majority of popular languages, strings are immutable.
-That's the case in Java, JavaScript, Python, PHP, Go, etc.
+That's the case in Java, JavaScript, Python, Go, etc.

-There are a few exceptions, though, like Perl, C++, and of course Ruby:
+There are a few exceptions, though, like Perl, PHP[^1], C/C++ (except for literals), and of course Ruby:

 ```ruby
 >> str = String.new